mikehhodgson/tornado/README.md

 2. Create a folder on your computer (the docker host) where you will put your Docmosis templates.
 We will map this to a folder inside the Docker container and Tornado will find templates you place into this folder.

+3. Build the Docmosis Tornado Docker image:

+   docker build --tag docmosis/tornado https://raw.githubusercontent.com/mikehhodgson/tornado/master/Dockerfile

-3. Launch a Tornado container as follows, inserting your license key and path to templates folder.
+4. Launch a Tornado container as follows, inserting your license key and path to templates folder.

 For example, in **Linux** to use a folder `/home/docmosisTemplates` with a Tornado host running on port 8080: